balashev/spectro/docs/preferences.rst

 Provide setting that control the fit profile calculation and appearance:

-*  **Line profile type**: choose the type of the construction of line profiles between:
+*  **Line profile type**: choose the type of the construction of line profiles:

+    * **julia**: line profiles calculated using  ``Julia``.
+This type is only developed and maintained for the moment.

-    * **regular**: regular python calculation (this include non-uniform wavelength grid for calculation the sub pixel profiles)
+    * **py:regular**: regular python calculation (this include non-uniform wavelength grid for calculation the sub pixel profiles)

-    * **fast**: python calculation with uniform wavelength grid, where number in adjacent Line Edit panel set the number of sub-pixels within the spectral pixel.
+    * **py:uniform**: python calculation with uniform wavelength grid, where number in adjacent Line Edit panel set the number of sub-pixels within the spectral pixel.
 This is typically faster, than regular fit, but can be inaccurate if the number of subpixels is not enough.

-    * **julia**: line profiles calculated using  ``Julia``.

-    * **fft**: line profiles calculated using Fast Fourier Transform (for fast convolution with instrumental function). **Be careful, it is not fully tested yet!**

-* **tau limit**: set the characteristic limit until which the optical depth is calculated.
+* **tau limit**: set the characteristic lower limit until which the optical depth is calculated.
+Set the width od the absorption line.

+* **accuracy**: control the number of spectral points to calculate the line.
+Roughly accuracy=0.1 meaning that at least each dy=0.1 there will be a spectral point, where line profiles is calculated.
+Usually, the value of 0.1 - 0.05 is a trade of between speed and accuracy.

+* **Julia grid method**: set the grid method when **Line profile type** is **julia** used to calculate the grid of spectral points.
+This impact on the accuracy and speed (since the larger number of points increase the calculation time).
+Can be

+    * **uniform**: uniform grid with <n> points, set in **number of fitting points** field.
+The most simple method.

+    * **adaptive**: number of equidistant points with each spectral bin decided by the maximum of derivative of line profile within the bin and desired accuracy.
+The tradeoff between stability of the line profile (as a grid is quasi-uniform) and speed of calculation

+    * **minimized**: grid related to spectral bins (i.e. bin boundaries + <n> points) and "minimal" set of points (unrelated to bin) for line given accuracy.
+May provide the fastest calculation time, including the minimized version when <n> set 0m and binned is unchecked.

+* **number of fitting points**: - number of points within each bin (<n>), used to calulate the

+* **binned** - if is checked, than calculate the binned spectrum (integrate profile within the bin) to compare with observed spectrum.
+If not than the binned boundaries do not included in **minimized** type of grid method.

-* **Fit method**: choose the minimization method for least-squares estimation.
-This setting pass directly to ``minimize`` routine in ``optimize`` package within ``lmfit`` package.
-Works only for fit calculation using python.
+* **Minimization method**: choose the minimization method for least-squares estimation.

+* **tolerance**: the setting for minimization fitting, i.e. fit until tolerance is satisfied.

 * **Fit components**: choose the representation of individual fit component (besides the total fit profile).
 This also access by ``C + SHIFT``.
 Can be: